saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/createOrderFulfillmentWave.md

        * Creates a new map (`shipmentMap`) for each group with required shipment details.
        * Calls the `create#org.apache.ofbiz.shipment.shipment.Shipment` service with `shipmentMap` to create the shipment.

+6. The OrderItems are tagged "isPicked: Y" in SOLR doc.

 [createPickList](PickList.md)